transdigiware/blockchain/reference/hsm-gemalto.md

   ```
   {: codeblock}

-2. **HSM client** Next, save the following text as a Docker file on your client.
+2. **HSM client:** Next, save the following text as a Docker file on your client.
 (The command in the subsequent step refers to this Docker file with the name of `test`.)

   - You should be aware that this Docker file automatically accepts the Gemalto client license.
   - Note that the `64` folder inside the Docker file is required for installing the HSM client.